 If you happen to be passing through this part of Wales, I urge you to pay this great castle a visit.
 It’s an experience not to be missed.

-To be part of Pembroke’s awe-inspiring history (if only for a day) definitely brought an auric glow to my lacklustre soul.
-Without a single drop of mead passing my lips.
-Promise! 😉
+To be part of Pembroke’s awe-inspiring history (if only for a day) definitely brought an auric glow to my weary soul.
+Without even a single drop of mead passing my lips. 😉

-I hope you’ll join me on the next part of our Pembrokeshire adventure: Sailing around Ramsay Island.
+I hope you’ll join me on the next part of our Pembrokeshire adventure: Sailing around Ramsey Island.